ELReedHerbarium/TargetCaptureWorkshop/Session2.Bioinformatics_In_Plant_Research.md

 FastQC accepts multiple input fastp files at once.
 This is a good opportunity to utilize the 'wildcard' `*` syntax.
 Using a star in place of a filename, or part of a filename, will tell the ternimal that you want to run all samples that match the remaining descriptors.
 For example, `*.fasta` will refer to all files that have the extention .fasta.
 Additionally, SampleNumber*.fasta will refer to all files that start with 'SampleNumber' and end with the .fasta extension.
 Using a wildcard will be very helpful when you have a large dataset.

-Try writing a line of code below that prompts FastQC to create an output file.
 Below are the arguments:

 >  fastqc [-o output dir] [--(no)extract] [-f fastq|bam|sam]
            [-c contaminant file] seqfile1 .. seqfileN

 ### Action 2.6.1
+*Try writing a line of code below that prompts FastQC to create an output file.*
 ```